tiagomiranda24/Bioinformatics-approach-to-predicted-candidiasis-related-microRNAs/README.md

 # Bioinformatics Approach to Predict Candidiasis-Related MicroRNAs

 ## Overview
-This repository contains supplemental materials related to the Master's dissertation by **Tiago Pereira de Miranda**, developed at the **University of Minho's School of Engineering**.
+This repository contains supplemental materials related to the Master's dissertation by **Tiago Miranda**, developed at the **University of Minho's School of Engineering**.
 The dissertation, titled *"Development of a Bioinformatics Approach to Predict Candidiasis-Related MicroRNAs"*, is supervised by:
 - **Dr. Bruna Gonçalves**
 - **Dr. Filipa Ferraz**